Ruskki/RAG/README.md

 ### Installing Linux

-There's not much to say, just copy and paste
+There's not much to say, this will install the linux kernel and firmware onto your root folder.
+Just copy and paste!

 ```
 pacstrap -K /mnt base linux linux-firmware